kapsorg/yeon-ae/index.md

 ---
+layout: default
 ---
 ### KAPS

 # 연애 [Yeon-ae]
-## This Halmoni will find you love.
+## Halmonis will find you love.

 This winter, KAPS is launching a dating service.
 You heard right… a dating service.
 But it’s just for fun.
 So don’t take it too seriously.
 Just sign up, and see what happens!